 Corey's Story

 Corey joined Watsi on November 17th, 2019.
-Three years ago, Corey joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Corey's most recent donation supported Jacinta, is a 45-year-old shop owner from Kenya, to fund debridement and skin grafting.
+Four years ago, Corey joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Corey's most recent donation supported John, an aspiring doctor from Kenya, to fund surgery for clubfoot.

 Impact